-RELATED ARTICLE: The Importance of Deep Cleaning During COVID-19
+RELATED ARTICLE: Deep Cleaning Restaurants During Ohio’s Stay-in-Place Order

 Many people believe that vacuuming a carpet is enough to keep it clean, but this is far from true.
 In reality, your carpets absorb many more particles, bacteria, allergens, and other substances that vacuuming simply cannot clean completely.
 The reality is that regular deep cleaning is a necessity for your carpets, and you should plan to arrange deep cleaning at least once each year.